D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 With contracts not specialized to editions, this results in redundant copies of the metadata that's shared between editions in a run.
 We also want the token ids of tokens in an edition set to be consecutive to make reasoning about them easier.

-Editions-FA2 allows editions creators to easily mint an "unlimited" (limited only by big_map storage limits) number of editions and then distribute them concurrently.
+Editions-FA2 allows editions minters to easily mint an "unlimited" (limited only by big_map storage limits) number of editions and then distribute them concurrently.

 ## Storage